 Northwest University expects honesty from students in all areas, including their academic lives.
-Academic dishonesty may result in students receiving an "F" in the course, being dismissed from the course, or possibly being dismissed from the University.
-Academic dishonesty includes cheating on assignments or examinations, submitting the same (or essentially the same) paper in more than one course without prior consent of the current professor(s), sabotaging another student's work, and plagiarizing.
-Plagiarism is "using someone else's ideas or phrasing and representing those ideas as our own, either on purpose or through carelessness" (MLA).
-Any student disciplined by a faculty member for alleged academic dishonesty has the right to appeal the disciplinary action to the dean of the applicable graduate program.
+Academic dishonesty is a serious violation of University standards and may result in the students' receiving an "F" in the course, being dismissed from the course, or possibly being dismissed from the University.
+Instances of academic dishonesty are coordinated through the respective graduate program office and typically reported to the Provost's Office.

+Academic dishonesty includes cheating on assignments or examinations, submitting the same (or essentially the same) paper in more than one course without prior consent of the current assigning professor(s), sabotaging another student's work, and plagiarizing.
+Plagiarism is "using someone else's ideas or phrasing and representing those ideas or phrasing as our own, either on purpose or through carelessness" (MLA).

+Any student disciplined by a faculty member for alleged academic dishonesty has the right to appeal the disciplinary action.
+The student should initiate his/her appeal according to procedures outlined in the Northwest University Student Academic Appeals Policy, which is available in the Provost Office.